MaxBelitsky/visualization-coursework/README.md

 # Environment setup

 Create a python virtual envirnonment with `python -m venv venv`.
-Upgrade the pip using `pip install --upgrade pip`.

 Activate the environment with `venv\Scripts\activate.bat` on Windows or `source venv/bin/activate` on Mac or Linux.
+Upgrade pip using `pip install --upgrade pip`.

 Download the dependencies `python -m pip install -r requirements.txt` (Windows) or `pip install -r requirements.txt` (Mac or Linux).